rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 And it returned the info "RSK".

 Great!
-Now we have information registered in our smart contract, and we can retrieve it!
+Now we have an information stored in our smart contract, and we can retrieve it!

 # Congratulations!